JrVerbiest/jrverbiest.github.io/README.md

 I hold two fixed-term, part-time positions at Hasselt University in Belgium.
 Since February 2025, I have been a data engineer at Data Science Institute, where I developed and implemented a proof-of-concept data management, data governance framework—featuring a centralised metadata catalog and integrated data and code versioning to enhance data integrity and reproducibility.
 Simultaneously, since September 2023, I have been a engineer with the Biomedical Data Sciences group, providing targeted data engineering support for innovative health-related projects.

 Previously, I served as an Engineer-Researcher and Technical Developer with the Research Group Reval (Faculty of Rehabilitation Sciences) at Hasselt University, contributing to FWO-funded research on auditory-motor coupling in individuals with cerebellar impairments through advanced data and signal processing techniques.
-Before that, I worked on diverse projects at Karel de Grote University of Applied Science and Arts, including ML@E2dge—a study leveraging machine learning at the extreme edge for gait analysis—and the Elgas project, which examined the impact of environmental conditions on human health.
+Before that, I worked on diverse projects at Karel de Grote University of Applied Science and Arts, including ML@E2dge—a study leveraging machine learning at the extreme edge for gait analysis.

 In addition to my academic background, I possess significant industry experience gained from 2007 to 2019, where I held various roles in consulting, project management, and engineering.
 These experiences have provided me with a robust, practical skill set, enabling me to effectively connect complex engineering challenges with market-driven solutions.